The Best Halloween Movies Streaming on Netflix Right Now

 Haunted Houses are up and running, there’s a pumpkin patch on every corner, and the debate over whether candy corn is actually good is raging once again.
 Halloween season is in full swing!
 What better way to get in the spooky spirit than with a good movie, whether its a seasonal classic, a new horror gem, or a family favorite that just screams fall vibes.

-Fortunately, Netflix has a pretty strong selection of Halloween favorites this year no matter what you’re looking for, and we’ve narrowed down the list to the best, scariest, and downright fun movies in the bunch.
-So grab the candy corn (if that’s your thing), fire up some apple cider, and settle in for the best Halloween you can watch on Netflix right now.
+At the moment, Netflix doesn’t have much in the way of actual Halloween-themed movies (hopefully some more will pop up as October approaches.)
+But no worries, the streaming service still has plenty of horror-tinged films from spooky to terrifying, and we’ve narrowed down the list to the best, scariest, and downright fun movies in the bunch.
+So grab the candy corn (if that’s your thing), fire up some apple cider, and settle in for the best Halloween movies you can watch on Netflix right now.

 RELATED: For more streaming options be sure to check out our guides for the Best TV Shows on Netflix Right Now, Best Movies on Amazon Prime Right Now, Best Horror Movies on Netflix Right Now, Best Horror Movies on Amazon Prime Right Now, Best Sci-Fi Movies on Netflix Right Now and Best TV Shows on Amazon Prime Right Now.